adlnet/xAPI-Spec/xAPI-Communication.md

 		<td>agent</td>
 		<td>Agent or Identified Group Object (JSON)</td>
 		<td> </td>
-		<td>Filter, only return Statements for which the specified Agent or group is
+		<td>Filter, only return Statements for which the specified Agent or Group is
 		the Actor or Object of the Statement.
 			<ul>
 				<li>
-					Agents or identified groups are equal when the same Inverse Functional Identifier is used in each Object compared and those Inverse Functional Identifiers have equal values.
+					Agents or Identified Groups are equal when the same Inverse Functional Identifier is used in each Object compared and those Inverse Functional Identifiers have equal values.
 				</li><li>
-					For the purposes of this filter, groups that have members which match the specified Agent	based on their Inverse Functional Identifier as described above are considered a match
+					For the purposes of this filter, Groups that have members which match the specified Agent	based on their Inverse Functional Identifier as described above are considered a match
 				</li>